What is SSH Port Forwarding?

 Security Risks Related to Using SSH

-We know that SSH is secure because it uses public-key cryptography and there are other safeguards in place to protect data.
-That doesn't mean that it is 100% secure, because nothing is.
+SSH is secure because it uses public-key cryptography and other safeguards to protect data.
+That doesn't mean it is 100% secure because nothing is.
 The security risk with using SSH is that it can be used as an open door (or port) for someone who wants access to your system or network.
-However, the chances of this happening are quite low.
-The best safeguards that you can use are things like changing default passwords, not reusing passwords from other computers, websites or any other applications that you use with a sign on password, and monitor your system logs for any unusual activity.

 Real-World Examples of SSH Port Forwarding